Chakhriya-c/Money_Manager/README.md

 # User Guide

-You can read user guide in User manual.pdf (TH version)
+You can read user guide in About this program.md (TH version)

 # For Instructor
 ## Project Requirement and etc.